MalihaKabir/SassProject-03/README.md

 # SassProject-03
-This is a small project using sass.
+This is a project using sass during learning form DesignCourse YouTube channel.